charming-content/travelwithkids.github.io/_posts/2023-05-10-9days-magical-hokkaido.md

 ---
 layout: post
-title: "CharMing 9 Days in Magical Hokkaido with Kids"
+title: "CharMing's 9 Days in Magical Hokkaido with Kids"
 date: 2023-05-10
 ---

-## CharMing 9 Days in Magical Hokkaido with Kids
+## CharMing's 9 Days in Magical Hokkaido with Kids

 We recently spent 9 magical days exploring Hokkaido with our two kids.
 From breathtaking landscapes to delicious food, Hokkaido offered the perfect mix of adventure, relaxation, and family-friendly activities.
 Here’s a glimpse into our journey.